miladpayandehh/bbc-news-sentiment-analysis/README.md

 # bbc-news-sentiment-analysis
 sentiment analysis and clustering
-Using R and Python programming languages, sentiment analysis was performed on a news dataset related to BBC media.
+Sentiment analysis has been done on a dataset related to BBC News.
+You can download the dataset and result files in this repository.
+File name: File.zip غخع